Leonard C. Brostrom: Brostrom's MOH journey

 In the early 1950s, Brostrom's Medal of Honor was donated by his family to the Franklin County Courthouse in Preston, where it was displayed with his picture and a few mementos.

 When a new set of county commissioners decided to remove the display cases, the local American Legion post then displayed Brostrom's Medal of Honor.
 In time, local veterans dwindled and the Legion Hall was taken over by the County.
 The last commander of the Preston American Legion Chapter in Preston then took Brostrom's display home for safe keeping.
 By this time, all of Brostrom's family had died except for a niece, who did not want the Medal of Honor display, citing that she would not be able to preserve it properly.
-A local lawyer, Jay MacKenzie, was asked to keep the display safe in his office.
+A local lawyer, Jay McKenzie, was asked to keep the display safe in his office.
 The medal sat there until a retired U.S. Army lieutenant colonel, Sherman L. Fleek, who was then the command historian for the United States Military Academy at West Point and doing research on Pfc.
-Brostrom's life, called MacKenzie.
+Brostrom's life, called McKenzie.
 This eventually led to a discussion of how to properly honor Brostrom and display his Medal of Honor.
 Since Brostrom had been a lifetime member of the Church of Jesus Christ of Latter-day Saints, the Church History Library was contacted and agreed to preserve and display the medal there.

 Brostrom is one of five members of the Church of Jesus Christ of Latter-day Saints to have received the Medal of Honor during World War II including another former Preston resident, Nathan K. Van Noy.